avisekksarma/RemindMe/README.md

       <img alt="RemindMe" src="https://github.com/avisekksarma/RemindMe/blob/main/icons/remindme-main.png">
 </h1>

-A firefox extension to remind tasks to you on a scheduled time.
+A browser extension to remind tasks to you on a scheduled time.

 Very **handy** for anyone to keep tasks aside while working on something.

+Currently only supported on firefox: Download [here](https://addons.mozilla.org/en-US/firefox/addon/remindmetask/) Since chromium based browsers and firefox have some compatibility issues, I will look on to that in version 2 maybe.

 ##### Note: